 How to get around for 2 weeks in Korea

-The public transport in Korea is top-notch!
+If you’re backpacking South Korea, you’ll be pleased to know that public transport is top-notch!
 It’s fast and efficient, and more importantly, it’s budget-friendly.

 This South Korea travel itinerary covers all forms of transport, from trains to buses, flights, and even organized tour groups.